Whether your are a pumpkin fanatic or aren’t too fond of it, I think you should give this Chicken and Rice Pumpkin Soup a try!

 The Method

 1. Sauté vegetables.
-In a large pot, sauté the onion and bell pepper with the salt and pepper until softened.
+Add the olive oil to a large pot and sauté the onion and bell pepper over medium heat with salt and pepper until softened.
 Stir in the garlic.

 2. Add remaining ingredients and simmer.
 Add the water, pumpkin, corn and rice and stir until well combined and smooth.
 Once combined, add the chicken, cover and allow to simmer.
-Stir every 5-10 minutes, scraping the bottom to make sure that the rice isn’t sticking to it.
+Stir every 5-10 minutes, scraping the bottom of the pot to make sure that the rice isn’t sticking to it.

-4. Return chicken to the soup and stir.
+4. Return shredded chicken to the soup and stir.
+Allow to cook for 1-2 additional minutes to reheat the chicken.

 5. Serve.